kodekloudhub/shell-scripting-for-beginners-course/docs/02-Shell-Scripting-Introduction/06-Lab-Variables.md

   echo "Hi $user_name, Welcome to xFusionCorp Industries.
 Weand the rest of the management are glad to have you on board"
   ```

-- Variable name should not have a dash.
-Change it to uptime
+- Variable name should not have a dashes.
+Correct it.
   ```
   bob@caleston-lp10:~$ cat print-uptime.sh
   uptime=$(uptime)